Urban Citizenship in Transition

 Germany, Moldova, and Georgia are facing somewhat similar challenges in migration processes.
 In the past years urban canvas and urban contexts, in which "new" citizens are struggling to find their place, has been rapidly transforming.

-We want to address these challenges and practically explore the right to the city and the potential for empowerment through urban citizenship.
-In the lab (September 15 — 21), we will bring together 18 young professionals from civic organisations and initiatives across the three countries who are actively engaged in working with individuals with migrant or refugee backgrounds.
+We wanted to address these challenges and practically explore the right to the city and the potential for empowerment through urban citizenship.
+In the lab (September 15 — 21), we brought together 18 young professionals from civic organisations and initiatives across the three countries who were actively engaged in working with individuals with migrant or refugee backgrounds.

 Germany, Moldova, and Georgia are facing somewhat similar challenges in migration processes.
 In the past years urban canvas and urban contexts, in which "new" citizens are struggling to find their place, has been rapidly transforming.